mdwcrft/mdwcrft.github.io/_posts/2019-03-01-python-basics.md

 class Dog():
     # __init__ is run every time a new instance is created & handles initialisation
     def __init__(self, age):
-        # Attributes are qualities of a object, they can be explicit or derived from an input
+        # Attributes are qualities of a object, they can be explicit or derived from an input and are defined in the __init__ function of the object
         self.colour = 'Brown'
         self.age = age